Do I Need Emergency Dentistry?

 Call us if you have:

-- A toothache that prevents you from eating or sleeping
+- A toothache that interferes with eating or sleeping

 - A knocked-out tooth

-- Chipped or broken teeth, especially if the chip is significant, your tooth is cracked, or your tooth is in pieces
+- Chipped or broken teeth, especially if the damage is significant or your tooth is cracked or in pieces

 - A lost filling or crown

-- An abscess or ‘pimple’ on the gumline
+- An abscess or ‘pimple’ on your gumline

-If you experience any of these issues, please contact us immediately for guidance and treatment.
+If you’re facing any of these issues, contact us immediately for prompt treatment.

 Dental First Aid - What To Do

-Dental emergencies can be scary and overwhelming, whether they’re happening to you or a loved one.
-Remain calm, perform first aid, and arrange to see a medical professional as soon as possible.
+Dental emergencies can be stressful, whether you’re dealing with it yourself or helping a loved one.
+Stay calm, apply first aid, and arrange to see a dental professional as soon as possible.

 Here are some practical tips for common dental emergencies: